Regression-Games/RegressionBot/CONTRIBUTING.md

 ```

 ### Fact 2: 95% of users with great than 1 year of JavaScript experience should be able to articulate what the provided examples / templates do
-Making this goal a reality ensures that players who know JavaScript well can jump right in and begin understanding the bots on the Regression Games platform.
-This is measured by conducting user-interviews and surveys with potential players.
-The user should be able to _roughly describe_ the algorithm in the example (we define this as getting most of the algorithm).
+This fact ensures that players with an intermediate level of coding experience can engage with and understand bots on the Regression Games platform.
+This goal is measured by conducting interviews and surveys with players and potential players.
+The player should be able to _roughly describe_ the algorithm in a given example -we define this as understanding most of the algorithm.

-This test is the same as **Fact 1**, but has a higher percentage of players since the players have more experience with JavaScript.
+This test is the same as **Fact 1** but requires a higher success rate because the targeted players are expected to be more experienced with JavaScript.

 **Measurement Approach:** Survey / Interview